Class-interview-prep/Elasticsearch-Team-3-Project/README.md

  | Logshtash                       | 6.8.8 |
  | Filebeat                        |6.8.8 |

+   -  - Note: When installing the Elastic Stack, you should use the same version across the entire stack.
+In this project we used Versions are listed above.

 ## Prerequisites:

-For this project , we lunched the Instance in South America (São Paulo) region but we moved our instance to US East (N. Virginia)us-east-1 since we had to use VPC prepared by them.
-We lunched instance with the following specifications for our Elastic Stack server:
+For this project , we created image in South America (São Paulo) region and lunched our instance in US East (N. Virginia)us-east-1 since we had to use VPC prepared by Team 1.
+We lunched the instance with the following specifications for our Elastic Stack server:

 OS: CentOS 7